Arranging a Funeral or Cremation Service in Washington

 Compare cremation costs Washington

-Prices can and do vary considerably both between funeral homes and areas for the equivalent services.
+Prices for equivalent services can and do vary considerably between funeral homes and areas.
 It is highly recommended that you shop around and compare prices and reviews for funeral homes.

-The National Funeral Directors Association surveyed the average funeral cost in 2022 at $7,848 (not including cemetery costs).
+The National Funeral Directors Association surveyed the average funeral cost in 2023, which was $7,848 (not including cemetery costs).

-If you are looking to save on the costs of a funeral or cremation in Washington, you can contact DFS Memorials in Washington.
-DFS Memorials works in partnership with local funeral homes to offer you low-cost cremation and burial options.
+If you are looking to save on the costs of a funeral or cremation in Washington, you can contact DFS Memorials.
+DFS Memorials works in partnership with local funeral homes to offer low-cost cremation and burial options.

-To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.
+Visit our Ultimate Guide to Cremation to learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws.

 Sending Funeral Flowers to a funeral home in Washington